 <!-- External link (icon added automatically) -->

-<p>Typography is powered by <a href="https://fonts.google.com" target="_blank" rel="noopener noreferrer">Google Fonts</a> for web delivery.</p>
+<p>Typography is powered by <a href="https://fonts.adobe.com/typekit" target="_blank" rel="noopener noreferrer">Adobe Typekit</a> and self-hosted variable fonts.</p>

 | Property | Value |